 There's always a sleeper along with every series of consequences that causes the thing to apparently work.
 And that is the actual social nature of man.
-And the actual social nature of man
+And the actual social nature of man gets him over even law.

 I wouldn't give you anything for a fellow who was totally restrained from doing something solely because law exactly operated.
 I wouldn't give you two bits for the man.